shippy6969/sign-in-canada_authenti-canada/en/discover/auto-collection.md

   re-enter their credentials at all.
-The relying party can override this behaviour by specifying `prompt="login"` (for OpenID Connect) or `forceAuthn="true"` (in SAML) in their authentication request to Sign In Canada, in which case the Acceptance Platform will specify `forceAuthn="true"` on it's first request to the CSP, but not the second.
+The relying party can override this behaviour by specifying `prompt="login"` (for OpenID Connect) or `forceAuthn="true"` (in SAML) in their authentication request to Sign In Canada, in which case the Sign In Canada Platform will specify `forceAuthn="true"` on it's first request to the CSP, but not the second.

 ### What if the user at the keyboard changes?
-Is there a risk that the Acceptance Platform could collect the wrong identifier belonging to the wrong person?
+Is there a risk that the Sign In Canada Platform could collect the wrong identifier belonging to the wrong person?

 This possible scenario can arise in cases where multiple people are sharing the same device, and one of them has left the device unattended while they were